DomNidy/dsa-study-visualize/README.md

 ## What it does

 The script (`create.sh`) provides a simple way to generate a project with the necessary boilerplate to visualize data structures.
 You can modify this script to your liking, and add new data structures/customize naming conventions.
 I wanted this project to be as extensible as possible, so I decided on using bash in preference of building a "proper" CLI program.
-The directories and paths this scripts point to are defined in variables at the top of the script in `SCREAMING_SNAKE_CASE`.
+The directories and paths `create.sh` points to are defined in variables at the top of the script in `SCREAMING_SNAKE_CASE`.

 ## Generated project structure

 Generated projects are organized into subdirectories within the top level `/projects` directory.
 By default, each of these subdirectories contain the instantiated templates for a month.
 The names of these "monthly" subdirectories are of the format **YYYY-mm**.
-The names of the instantiated template files are of the format **HH-MM-SS**.
+The names of the instantiated template files are of the format **HH-MM-SS-{data-structure}**.

 ### Example `/projects` structure